 The Registrant's Program fee includes typical securities trading costs incurred in connection with the discretionary investment management services provided by the Registrant.
 Whether the fees are paid in advance or arrears depends on the agreement between the client and the Registrant and subject to the limitations of the custodian of the client's account, and/or the terms of the investment advisory agreement.
 Clients engaging the Registrant under a wrap fee program will typically pay a higher overall investment advisory fee but will not be responsible for securities transaction fees for their accounts.
-Clients should discuss the expected level of trading in the Client's account[s] to determine whether to engage the Registrant under a wrap fee program may not reduce the expenses that client may incur in comparison to the expenses of other programs or non-wrap fee offerings.
+Clients should discuss the expected level of trading in the Client's account[s] to determine whether to engage the Registrant under a wrap fee program or pay for securities transaction fees separately.
+Depending on (among other things) transaction volume and nature, choosing a wrap fee program may not reduce the expenses that client may incur in comparison to the expenses of other programs or non-wrap fee offerings.
 Fees can be negotiable at the sole discretion of the Registrant.